Azure/Service-Fabric-Troubleshooting-Guides/Cluster/how-to-configure-log-analytics-for-service-fabric-clusters.md

     ```

     If the connection fails, verify the storage account name is correct and the storage account firewall is configured to allow access from the Service Fabric cluster nodes.
 See [Configure Azure Storage firewalls and virtual networks | Microsoft Docs](https://docs.microsoft.com/azure/storage/common/storage-network-security) for more information.

-1. Verify the storage account is added to the Log Analytics workspace.
-See [Add Azure Storage data to a Log Analytics workspace | Microsoft Docs](https://docs.microsoft.com/azure/log-analytics/log-analytics-add-storage-account) for more information.

 1. Troubleshoot WAD extension.
 [Azure Diagnostics troubleshooting](https://learn.microsoft.com/azure/azure-monitor/agents/diagnostics-extension-troubleshooting)